jvalley19/vdc_gov/Environments/MS-VDI-spoke2/readme.md

 ### Setting the configuration

-To deploy the Shared Services environment, you will need to modify two configuration files and set several environmental variables.
+To deploy the MS-VDI environment, you will need to modify two configuration files and set several environmental variables.

 #### [`Config\toolkit.subscription.json`](../Config/toolkit.subscription.json)